canonical/vanilla-framework/templates/docs/patterns/grid/index.md

     View example of 25/75 grid layout
 </a></div>

+### 75/25

+The default variant of 75/25 split sets the layout on large and medium screens, stacking both columns on top of each other on small screens.

+<div class="embedded-example"><a href="/docs/examples/patterns/grid/75-25/" class="js-example">
+    View example of 75/25 grid layout
+</a></div>

-### Responsive 50/50 and 25/75
+### Responsive 50/50, 25/75, and 75/25

-The default `.row--50-50` and `.row--25-75` splits provide the most common default layouts for all screen sizes, as described in the table above.
-To have more direct control over the layout on different screen sizes, you can use the responsive variants of these classes: `.row--50-50-on-medium` and `.row--25-75-on-medium`, will only apply given layout on medium screens, while `.row--50-50-on-large` and `.row--25-75-on-large` will only apply given layout on large screens.
+The default `.row--50-50`, `.row--25-75`, and `.row--75-25` splits provide the most common default layouts for all screen sizes, as described in the table above.

+To have more direct control over the layout on different screen sizes, you can use the responsive variants of these classes: `.row--50-50-on-medium`, `.row--25-75-on-medium`, and `.row--75-25-on-medium` will only apply given layout on medium screens, while `.row--50-50-on-large`, `.row--25-75-on-large`, and `.row--75-25-on-large` will only apply given layout on large screens.

 For example, to only have 25/75 split on large screens, you can use `.row--25-75-on-large`.
 This is usually useful when main large column splits further with nested grid that would require full width of the page on medium screens.

-<div class="embedded-example"><a href="/docs/examples/patterns/grid/25-75-responsive/" class="js-example">
+<div class="embedded-example"><a href="/docs/examples/patterns/grid/25-75-responsive-large/" class="js-example">
     View example of 25/75 grid layout
 </a></div>

+This can also be accomplished with the 75/25 split using `.row--75-25-on-large`.

+<div class="embedded-example"><a href="/docs/examples/patterns/grid/75-25-responsive-large/" class="js-example">
+    View example of 75/25 grid layout
+</a></div>

-By utilising the responsive variants, you can also create mixed layouts with 50/50 splits on medium screens and 25/75 on large screens, without the need to nest grids.
+By utilising the responsive variants, you can also create mixed layouts with 50/50 splits on medium screens and 25/75 or 75/25 on large screens, without the need to nest grids.

 <div class="embedded-example"><a href="/docs/examples/patterns/grid/25-75-mixed-responsive/" class="js-example">
     View example of 25/75 mixed with 50/50 grid layout
+</a></div>

+<div class="embedded-example"><a href="/docs/examples/patterns/grid/75-25-mixed-responsive/" class="js-example">
+    View example of 75/25 mixed with 50/50 grid layout
 </a></div>

 <span class="p-status-label--negative">Removed</span> The `.is-split-on-medium` class has been removed in Vanilla 4.6.0 as `.row--25-75` how implements same responsive behaviour by default.
 If you want to only use 25/75 split on large screens, use `.row--25-75-on-large`.